ObradPR/PcShopApp/README.md

 ## Demo

-If you want to test the application you can register with your account, or use test account:
+If you want to test the application you can create your account.

-    Email:      obra@gmail.com
-    Password:   Boba1234@